-Promotion to a Vacant Position at the Same or Different Campus and provides salary ranges, minimum qualifications, and brief descriptions of the positions.
+Promotion to a Vacant Position at the Same or Different Campus

+The University announces all position vacancies for which it has received notification and provides salary ranges, minimum qualifications, and brief descriptions of the positions.
 These announcements specify information required from applicants, and designate time limits by which the campus must receive the applications.
 All applicants who file within the specified time limits are considered for the positions for which they applied.